 Remember to keep track of your student loan borrowing.
 It is easy to accumulate a large amount of student loan debt.
 Always borrow from the "best" loan program first, meaning the one with the lowest interest rate and most favorable repayment terms.
 Don't forget the ABC's of borrowing: Always Borrow Conservatively!
-Loan repayment estimators are available at https://studentaid.gov.
-Using this Web site will help you keep track of how much your monthly payments will be, the cost of capitalizing accrued interest, and how much you can afford to borrow.
+Loan repayment estimators are available at StudentAid.gov.
+Using this Web site will help you identify your loan servicer(s) and keep track of how much your monthly payments will be, the cost of capitalizing accrued interest, and how much you can afford to borrow.